dbushell/dbushell-2k15/src/data/pages/about.md

 In early 2013 I moved back up North to venture out as a freelancer.
 I kicked things off by speaking at the [Responsive Day Out](/2012/12/07/responsive-day-out/) conference in Brighton, UK.
 Since then I've continue to provide my skills to many web agencies and clients.

-On the Web, I consider myself self-taught.
+On the web, I consider myself self-taught.
 Programming has fascinated me since the days of dial-up modems and floppy disks.
 My formal education is firmly rooted in the finer arts.
 I graduated with 1st class honours in Graphic Design at Cumbria University, UK.

 ### My Work Online